 A while ago, as in a few weeks, I read that learning happens when we process and review activity.
 I'm not sure we are processing everything as well as we should.
 I haven't gotten it down myself so it's hard to teach the ritual or even support.

 While we were in the gallery, I overheard a woman telling her friend that architecture school might kill some creativity.
 Ando is a self-taught architect.
 I immediately started thinking about my son’s education.
 Wondering if we are considered a formal education.
-We, me and him walking around a space together.
-Reminded myself that this is not college.
-What all these things mean the future and how wrong the narratives we were given in the past are.
-But why.
+We, me and him, walking around a space together.
+Exploring.
+What he would make of this experience and what it means to know you can teach yourself and actually do it.

 There was an order and simplicity in Ando’s work that is calming but not comforting.
 Calming for the purpose of knowledge production or general improvement from the prior condition.
-Sometimes that's the vibe.
+Sometimes that's the vibe you need.
+Calm enough to inspire creativity but not comfortable enough to discourage work.